oidoid/atlas-pack/readme.md

 their code.

 - A duration of 65 535 (hexadecimal ffff) is considered a special value by aseprite-atlas and parsed as `Number.POSITIVE_INFINITY`.
+This value is only permitted in the last cel of a tagged animation but can appear in multiple tagged animations within the same Aseprite file.
 - Slices are associated to cels by tag name.
 This is error-prone for artists so consumers may wish to add tests to assure that all slices are associated to a cel tag.